VestaRayanAfzar/vesta-devmaid/README.md

 module.exports = pkgr.createTasks();
 ```

+use `gulp --tasks` to see list of generated tasks.

 At this point based on your targets, multiple tasks will be added:
 * **dev:[target]**: starts development process for specific target
 * **publish**: publishes the project